Use fleet reports to evaluate your KPIs

 Consider the ability to predict failures for critical components at the individual vehicle level.
 You could avoid expensive, one-size-fits-all fleet preventative maintenance routines by servicing vehicles only as needed.
 With predictive insights, you can take a more holistic, data-driven approach to your maintenance strategy, allowing you to meet the KPIs that matter most to your fleet management.

-You can track fleet management KPIs automatically with an integrated fleet maintenance solution like Pitstop!
+You can create fleet reports track fleet management KPIs automatically with an integrated fleet maintenance solution like Pitstop!
 Request a demo and begin your field test today.